ganhaque/dashboard/README.md

 ### Taskwarrior (WIP)
 Require taskwarrior to be installed.
-Current iteration is difficult to use.
+Current iteration work but difficult to use.
-User guide coming soon?

 ### Commit Emoji
 I use emoji for the git commit to shorten common commit like :feat, :fix, or added.